-- Understands the statutory requirements of the RACGP as a Not for Profit organisation in respect of financial record keeping and legal requirements of reporting
+- understand the statutory financial reporting requirements of the RACGP as a Not for Profit organisation in respect of financial record keeping and legal requirements of reporting;

-- Contribute to other college committees at the request of the council or CEO
+- contribute to other RACGP committees at the request of the Board or CEO;

-- Provides advice to Council on statutory reporting matters
+- provide advice to the Board on statutory reporting matters;

-- Provides advice to the CEO on financial and risk matters as required.
+- provide advice to the Board on financial and risk matters as required;